#FIRSTLOOK: “JAMIE ALLAN’S ILLUSIONARIUM” COMING TO TORONTO

 British High-tech Magician Allan conceptualized this experience which uses state-of-the-art technology in life-like holograms, 3D projections, spectacular special effects, and jaw-dropping magic.

 The exhibit aims to host 200,000 people safely in its run.
 Learn more about it here.
-Tickets go on sale November 21, 2020 at 10 AM.
-Please note this opening has been delayed from its original date.
+Tickets are on-sale now.